Submit a temporary events notice (TEN) application to use premises for a 'one off' event with licensable activities such as:

 - keep a copy of the TEN for your records

-- provide a duplicate copy of the TEN to:
+A duplicate copy of the TEN must be provided to:

-- the chief officer of police (via Police Licensing Department, Police Station, Fulford Road, York, YO10 4BY)
+- the Chief Officer of Police, Police Licensing Department, Police Station, Fulford Road, York, YO10 4BY

 If you're not a personal licence holder you can give a maximum of 5 TENs per year - a maximum of 2 can be 'late TENs'.

 If you are a personal licence holder you can give a maximum of 50 TENs per year - a maximum of 10 can be 'late TENs'.